|

 married my grandfather.
 The last of my ancestors to come to the states, I reasoned,

+had she not immigrated here, I just wouldn't exist.
 I realized there was more to me besides flesh and blood;

 I had a soul.
 My soul was unique; it could only belong to me, and I wouldn't be me